Orange squiggle Pink cross Yellow crosses 3 orange wavy lines Orange dashes

 However, these stories will ultimately serve a different purpose than those told through the lens of a smart-phone by the people at the heart of a business - whether that’s fans, employees or customers.

 Unable to lean on in-person meetings and physical events, brands are discovering the potential of UGV in maintaining that all-important human connection in their business.
-Increasingly, they are realising that storytelling via user generated video can be the powerful tool they need to cross the barrier between the personal and professional.
+Increasingly, they are realising that storytelling via employee-generated video can be the powerful tool they need to cross the barrier between the personal and professional.

 At Seenit, video was undoubtedly the primary way that we kept in touch with each other, and apparently, we weren’t alone.
 According to a recent survey, 70% of businesses said they created more videos than ever in 2020.
 On that note, we saw more content than ever being created using our platform.
 Altogether, we had 15,496 contributors this year, 58% more than last year.
 75,040 uploads were collected (a 13% increase), and 1,757 stories were run.